Amado-bot/README-Inator/README.md

 A node.js application that uses user input from inquirer to populate a README.md file for user repository.
 There is an example created using the Generator in the 'dist' folder.

 The following gif shows the functionality of the application.

 ![README-inator](./src/images/readme-inator.gif)

+The full movie file showing functionality of the application can be found [here](https://drive.google.com/file/d/17buJoaTeDPK0XTvXr4VdnspZ3BUmJmIj/view)

 ## User Story